Henry D. Clayton House: Description and history

-The house was built about 1850 by Henry DeLamar Clayton, Sr., who served in the American Civil War as a general in the Confederate Army.
-It was the birthplace and childhood home of his son Henry Clayton Jr. The younger Clayton studied law at the University of Alabama, and embarked on a political career in the Democratic Party in 1880.
+The house was built circa 1850 by Henry DeLamar Clayton, Sr., who served in the American Civil War as a general in the Confederate Army.
+It was the birthplace and childhood home of his son, Henry Clayton Jr. The younger Clayton studied law at the University of Alabama, and embarked on a political career in the Democratic Party in 1880.
 In 1910, as head of the House Judiciary Committee, he successfully prosecuted the impeachment of Robert W. Archbald, a Commerce Court judge accused of profiting from his position.
-His best-known accomplishment was passage of the Clayton Antitrust Act, a significant amendment to the Sherman Antitrust Act.
+His best-known accomplishment was the passage of the Clayton Antitrust Act, a significant amendment to the Sherman Antitrust Act.